 Alien Nations 2020 gathers a group of artists who convey different forms of alienation.
 It looks at a myriad of issues that are affecting the psychological state of the individual and the different groups within which we live.
 Nearly two dozen creatives, both emerging and established, many with connections to South Florida, exhibit works in a broad range of media – painting, photography, sculpture, installation, video, and performance documentation.
 Inscribed in a long tradition of responses to troubled times, these pieces not only portray the current socio-political and economic landscape, but also share sensitive insights into the direction of our humanity, and hope for the future.

-The exhibition is curated for the Coral Gables Museum by Bartholomew Bland, Executive Director of Lehman College Art Gallery in New York, and Yuneikys Villalonga, Chief Curator at the Coral Gables Museum.
-Alien Nations 2020 is based on an exhibition originally curated by Villalonga and Bland for the Lehman College Art Gallery, City University of New York, February 7 – May 6, 2017.
+Alien Nations 2020 is organized by the Coral Gables Museum with the online collaboration of the Lehman College Art Gallery.
+The exhibition is curated by Bartholomew Bland, Executive Director, Lehman College Art Gallery and Yuneikys Villalonga, Chief Curator, Coral Gables Museum, reconceptualizing for our current time, a project originally organized by Villalonga and Bland for the Lehman College Art Gallery, City University of New York, February 7 – May 6, 2017.

 Special thanks to all the participating artists, Ximena Caminos Collection, Dot Fiftyone Gallery, Adelson Galleries, Vanessa Grout Collection, Raul and Mily de Molina Collection, The Jorge Perez Collection, Spinello Projects, Bernice Steinbaum Gallery, and Steinbaum-Dubovy Family Collection.